ntop/ntopng/doc/src/alerts/flow_checks.rst

 Checks if all the apps are on the right port.

-In response to avoid attacks aimed at standard ports, some organizations have turned to using ‘non-standard’ ports for their services.
-A non-standard port is one that is used for a purpose not a  default assignment.
+In order to avoid attacks aimed at standard ports, some organizations have turned to using ‘non-standard’ ports for their services.
+A non-standard port is a port that is used for a purpose not a default assignment.
 Using port 8080 instead of port 80 for web traffic is one example.
-This is the strategy of ‘security through obscurity’ .
+This is the strategy of ‘security through obscurity’.
 While it may keep cybercriminals confused for a while, it’s not a long-term security solution.
 Also, it can make connecting to your web server more difficult for users because their browser is pre-configured to use port 80.

 Sends a notification in case the system detects an application is on unusual port.